bluehackrafestefano/StockApp_Django-React-Docker_Project/Docker4Developers_ClassNote.md

 ## (Optional) Nginx

-- To serve Django static files, we need to use Nginx server.
+- To serve Django static files, and/or serving React app as a proxy server we need to use Nginx server.

 - Create `nginx` folder next to api/ and client/.